MorpheApp/morphe-documentation/docs/morphe-resources/troubleshooting.md

 Disable `Settings > Morphe > General > Navigation buttons > Hide Shorts button`

-## 21 ReVanced Manager is crashing/not working
+## 21 Morphe Manager is crashing/not working

-ReVanced Manager is still a work in progress.
+Morphe Manager is still a work in progress.
 Before submitting an issue, ensure it is not duplicating an existing issue.

 ## 22 Google login does not work